-A local market or a flee market, can be a magical place.
+A local market or a flea market can be a magical place.

 Bring your toddler along for a walk, and show her all of the amazing things they sell!

-It’s one of the busiest summer activities for toddlers in this list, so make sure you have everything under control.
+It’s one of the busiest summer activities for toddlers on this list, so make sure you have everything under control.

 78. Practice Yoga

 I noticed a change in my toddler’s attitude almost immediately.
-We felt with an even stronger bond, and it really helped him mastering his emotions.
+We felt an even stronger bond, and it really helped him master his emotions.

 He is still a toddler, of course, so temper tantrums are at the order of the day.
 But they are less frequent and shorter than before.